samueldsingh/data-engineering/sql/3-constraints.md

 In this example:
 - The `Orders` table has a primary key `order_id` with AUTO_INCREMENT, a foreign key `customer_id` referencing the `Customers` table, a NOT NULL constraint on `order_date`, a CHECK constraint on `total_amount`, an ENUM column `status`, an INDEX on `order_date`, and a UNIQUE constraint on `order_id`.
 - The `Customers` table has a primary key `customer_id`, NOT NULL constraints on `first_name` and `last_name`, a UNIQUE constraint on `email`, a CHECK constraint on `city`, and a DEFAULT constraint on `first_name`.
+- By giving constraints a name using the CONSTRAINT keyword, you make it easier to manage and reference them.

 Please note that the specific syntax and supported features may vary depending on the database system you are using (e.g., MySQL, PostgreSQL, SQL Server).
 Make sure to adjust the data types, constraint names, and other details according to your database system's syntax.